 You will normally need to hold a recognised First or Second Class Honours degree from a UK University (or an international equivalent) in human resource management, or in business, commerce, management or related disciplines.
-Applicants must also have already worked in, a HR or general management role for a period of 12 months or more and have evidence of this.

 If English is not your first language, you will need to demonstrate that you meet the minimum English language requirement of IELTS 6.5 (or equivalent).

 For information regarding English language requirements at the University, please see our IELTS page.